Your essential guide to buying a new Dandara home

 Stage 15: Pre-completion Inspection

-Please note that any suitably qualified inspector must comply with the following:
+Please note that any independent inspector must comply with the following:

 • Be a member of a recognised professional association (e.g. RICS, RPSA, etc)